 The Commission on Accreditation in Physical Therapy Education (CAPTE) is the only accreditation agency recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA) to accredit entry-level physical therapist and physical therapist assistant education programs.
-Although appointed by the APTA Board of Directors, CAPTE functions independently in all its actions, including program accreditation status decisions.
+CAPTE functions independently in all its actions, including program accreditation status decisions.
 Physical therapy education accreditation is a peer review mechanism designed to assure educational quality.

-CAPTE accredits first professional (entry-level) programs in the U.S. for the physical therapist at the master's and doctoral degree levels and programs for the physical therapist assistant at the associate degree level.
-CAPTE also accredits two physical therapist education programs in Canada and one in Scotland.
+CAPTE accredits first professional (entry-level) programs in the U.S. for the physical therapist at the doctoral degree level and programs for the physical therapist assistant at the associate degree level.
+CAPTE also accredits one physical therapist education program in Scotland.

 CAPTE does NOT accredit transitional DPT programs or post-professional programs, both of which are typically designed for physical therapists already holding licensure.